RESEARCH & benchmarking

 In support of our membership the EDM Council conducts research into a variety of data management topics and evolving trends.
-Together with industry subject matter experts, the EDMC aspires to evaluate these trends, collaborate with industry and produce valuable resources for our membership.
-Topics include defining critical data elements (CDE), data implications for analytics, AI and Machine Learning and evaluation of regulations and their data management impacts.
+The Council aspires to evaluate trends and issues, collaborate with multiple industries and their subject matter experts, and produce valuable resources for our membership.
+Topics include defining critical data elements (CDE), data implications for analytics, AI and machine learning and evaluation of regulations and their data management impacts.

-As part of the research agenda the EDM Council conducts periodic industry wide benchmarks.
 The 2017 Benchmarking study consists of 22 DCAM-derived questions that highlight the most essential concepts in data management.
 The results include comparison to the previous study performed in 2015.
-Participants included the full spectrum of financial services companies (universal, buy, sell, asset servicing, insurance) with an emphasis on G-SIBs and Tier 1 firms.
-We hand selected a "control group" of companies that we knew had demonstrated an organizational commitment to data management as the baseline for evaluating overall industry progress.
+Participants included the full spectrum of financial services companies (universal, buyside, sellside, asset servicing, and insurance) with an emphasis on G-SIBs and Tier 1 firms.
+We selected a "control group" of companies that we knew had demonstrated an organizational commitment to data management as the baseline for evaluating overall industry progress.

 Key Findings and Highlights

-The biennial study, done in collaboration with industry leader Sapient Consulting and Pellustro (the DCAM assessment platform developed by boutique strategy firm Element22) found progress towards setting up enterprise-wide data management programs and implementing data governance, however it also highlighted several key areas where industry capabilities lag in meeting the requirements set out by global regulators and market authorities.
+The biennial Benchmarking study was produced, in collaboration with industry leader Sapient Consulting and Pellustro (the DCAM assessment platform developed by boutique strategy firm Element22).
+The survey covered 22 of the most essential concepts extracted from EDM the Council’s DCAM framework (see Benchmark Questions below) and incorporated responses from over 150 financial institutions.
+The analysis found progress being made towards setting up enterprise-wide data management programs and implementing data governance.
+However, it also highlighted several key areas where industry capabilities lag in meeting the requirements set out by global regulators and market authorities.

 Benchmark Response Overview...